Tibetan Macaque, Macaca thibetana

 When a male member of one species uses an infant of the same species to regulate his interactions with other males.

 Visit the Glossary for more definitions

 Tibetan macaques are the largest of the macaques and have a solid muscular build with a dense coat that ranges in color from gray to brown.
 Their coats tend to lighten—even grow white—as they grow older.
 When children are under two years old, their fur is much darker, mostly black with white accents around the face and stomach.
 They sport an ample beard and hair on its cheeks that sprouts out from the face much like sideburns or a mustache.
 Their faces are otherwise hairless, and coloration varies between the sexes: females have brighter faces, that are a reddish pink, while males have paler, more flesh-colored face.
 Their eyes are large and dark brown, with expressive eyelids.
 One of the most notable features of this macaque species is its short tail, which earned it the moniker of the “Chinese stump-tailed macaque.”

 Tibetan macaques are omnivores.
 For the most part, they are vegetarians, eating fruit, leaves, and occasionally bamboo or grass.
 They will also, from time to time, eat insects, birds, or snakes.

 Tibetan macaques are diurnal, meaning they’re active during the daytime.
 They primarily dwell on the ground, though they are very agile and capable when up in the trees, and they prefer to sleep in caves.
 Females stay with their natal groups, but males leave after about eight years.

-These macaques are rather aggressive, and conflict is common both between Tibetan macaques themselves and with members of other species.
-Being so large and bellicose, the Tibetan macaque tends to be at the top of the hierarchy among primate species in its habitat.
+These macaques are rather aggressive, and conflict is common both among Tibetan macaques themselves and with members of other species.
+Being so large and bellicose, Tibetan macaques tend to be at the top of the hierarchy among primate species in their habitat.
 They are known to fight when threatened, in defense of themselves or their groups.